-Ashley Gordon is a Coastal Analyst with the Hampton Roads Planning District Commission (HRPDC) in southeastern Virginia.
-In this role, Ashley supports the Hampton Roads regional Coastal Resiliency Program through research and analysis, policy development, and coordination with local governments, focusing on flooding and sea level rise.
-She also supports the organization’s coastal resources management efforts.
-Prior to beginning her career at the HRPDC, she conducted ecological research and geospatial analysis in support of projects for NOAA’s Office for Coastal Management, NOAA’s National Marine Fisheries Service, and the North Carolina Coastal Land Trust.
+Ashley Gordon is a resilience planner with Dewberry in Virginia Beach, VA.
+In this role, she supports the resilience solutions group with natural hazard and community resilience planning.
+Before joining Dewberry, Ashley was a coastal analyst with the Hampton Roads Planning District Commission (HRPDC) in southeastern Virginia, where she supported the Hampton Roads regional Coastal Resiliency Program through research and analysis, policy development, and coordination with local governments, focusing on flooding and sea level rise.
+Prior to beginning her career, she conducted ecological research and geospatial analysis in support of projects for NOAA’s Office for Coastal Management, NOAA’s National Marine Fisheries Service, and the North Carolina Coastal Land Trust.

 Ashley holds a Master of Environmental Management with a coastal focus from Duke University and a Bachelor of Science in zoology and environmental science from Miami University (OH).
 She began her involvement with The Coastal Society as a graduate student at Duke University.
 She now serves on the Communications Committee and supports the TCS Coastal Connections web conferencing series, which connects coastal practitioners/students and supports dialogue around coastal management topics.